YohanesDemissie/node-beginner-book/node-notes.md

 The metaphor formidable uses is that of a form being submitted via HTTP POST, making it parseable in Node.js.

 We are obviously going to read the contents of this file into our Node.js server, and unsurprisingly, there is a module for that - it’s called fs.

+#Node-Define
+is a javascript runtime enviornment
+I believe this is what allow our javascroipt code to run asynchronus

+#use strict- optimizes load time in javascript